When music provokes orgasms

 For a small portion of music lovers, the emotions caused by music are so intense that they can be compared to an orgasm.
 A scientific study looked at the pieces most likely to provide them, and found Rachmaninoff’s Piano Concerto No. 2 to be one of them.

-You are comfortably seated on the bus, on your couch or in a concert hall, and the best part of your favourite song is about to come.
-Suddenly, you feel submerged by a wave of emotion, tears are rising, you have trouble swallowing and chills run along your spine, giving you goose bumps all over your body.
+You are comfortably sat on the bus, on your couch or in a concert hall, and the best moment of your favourite tune is about to come.
+Suddenly, you feel yourself submerged by a wave of emotion, tears are rising, you have trouble swallowing and chills run along your spine, giving you goose bumps all over your body.

 In a study reported on the Frontiers in Psychology website, Professor Psyche Loui, and her colleague Luke Harrison, explains that they have tried to understand this phenomenon which affects 5% of music listeners.

 "The skin or musical thrill orgasm is a sensation of pleasure that is both universal and variable, it affects different parts of the human body and depends on the person and the circumstances in which it manifests itself.
-A sensation that has certain biological and psychological characteristics of sexual orgasm," researchers explain.
+A sensation that has certain biological and psychological characteristics similar to a sexual orgasm," researchers explain.

 However, they prefer to use the word frisson (in French in the original text) avoiding any sexual connotations that could have distorted their study.